Areas of Study

 Undergraduates are also welcome to work in research.
 The Psychology department has a long tradition of commitment to diversity in its research and in its personnel, and women and diverse ethnicities are represented at all levels of the faculty and students.

 The best way to learn about the research going on in the UCR Psychology Department is to visit the homepages of the faculty and current graduate students.
 Many faculty homepages have further links to psychological research laboratories at UCR.
 To learn more about each faculty member and his or her research, click on the name of the relevant faculty member.

 The program in Developmental Psychology focuses on individual's development in various social contexts - families, peers, school, and culture.
 Emphasis is on longitudinal approaches and analyses of change and continuity across development.
-An interdisciplinary Center for Family Studies provides opportunities to enrich training by faculty in other departments across the UCR campus.

 The Social/Personality area has a weekly meeting, called Proseminar on Current Research in Social/Personality Psychology (Social-Personality Brown Bag), where current research in the area is presented.
 This is held every Thursday at 12:00 noon.